Bordered Heegaard Floer homology: Invariance and pairing

-\subsubsection{Geometric definition}
+\subsection{Geometric definition}

-There is an alternate description of the algebra $\Alg(n,k)$, in terms of \emph{strands}.
+There is an alternate description of the algebra $\Alg(n)$, in terms of \emph{strands diagrams}.
 We represent a triple $(S, T, \phi)$ by a diagram with $n$~dots on both the left and right (numbered from the bottom up), with a set of strands representing $\phi$ connecting the subsets $S$ on the left and $T$ on the right.
-The condition that $i \le \phi(i)$ means that strands stay horizontal or move up as you move from left to right.
+The condition that $i \le \phi(i)$ means that strands stay horizontal or move up when read from left to right.
 For instance, the diagram

 represents the algebra element $\strands{1&2&4}{5&3&4}$.